aws-samples/5g-observability-workshop-using-amazon-sagemaker/README.md

 Welcome to our workshop!
 This is a comprehensive guide to help you understand the Machine Learning (ML) use case and get started with the workshop modules.

-For step-by-step instructions, please visit AWS Workshop Studio: [Link TBD]
+For step-by-step instructions, please visit AWS Workshop Studio: https://catalog.us-east-1.prod.workshops.aws/workshops/5ea0503b-e142-420d-b7ed-3b114bf77cdf/en-US

 ---